dgandiaga/stcoordconvnets/README.md

 ## Results

 This visualizations are extracted from the Jupyter notebook provided in jupyter service.
-Here we can see a comparison between 10 runs of different architectures over fashion-MNIST dataset:
+Here we can see a comparison between different architectures over fashion-MNIST dataset, averaged over many runs:
 ![image](https://user-images.githubusercontent.com/26325749/144834352-2ed3e471-aaf2-4d77-9d14-712db490dcf6.png)

 In the jupyter notebook there are also other metrics and visualizations implemented.
 For example, you can check confusion matrixes over the test set: